 To get you started we will overview five training organizations:

 - Professional Association of Diving Instructors (PADI) – PADI is the undisputed leader in recreational divers training.
 While statistics vary, it is estimated that PADI has certified between 60-75% of recreational divers worldwide.
-Their course span the entire range of recreational diving and includes some technical diving.
+Their course spans the entire range of recreational diving and includes some technical diving.
 Businesses such as dive centers, dive resorts even boats can register with PADI to become affiliated.
 They will market them using their website as well as the dive travel company that is a part of PADI.
 Under the PADI system, instructors are basically a freelancer or independent contractor.
-They carry their own liability insurance and can work independent of any dive center or resort.
+They carry their own liability insurance and can work independently of any dive center or resort.
 PADI is instructor orientated.
 The certification process is between the instructor and the PADI headquarters.

 - Rebreather Association of International Divers (RAID) – The Rebreather Association of International Divers (RAID) has been around for many years but in reality unknown to most recreational divers.
 Until 2014, RAID was for technical divers.
 Now it covers the entire field of recreational and technical diving as well as freediving.
 While the other training agencies look to add on new training and skills to their offering, RAID took another approach.
 Starting with their excellent rebreather training programs, they reversed engineered what skills were needed at the levels leading up to the technical programs.
 The company recruited the best in the industry to build new certification classes from the ground up while following the ISO requirements.
 RAID has designed their training to be interactive with digital media.
-They fully embrace digital learning, hard copies of the training material is not available.
+They fully embrace digital learning, hard copies of the training material are not available.
 RAID uses the three segments as the others do, theory, confined water and open water.
-The theory is more in-depth and has been called old school, Which many professional’s applaud.
-Unlike the others all theory is to be completed before the confined water.
+The theory is more in-depth and has been called old school, Which many professionals applaud.
+Unlike the others, all theory is to be completed before the confined water.
 The confined water process is about twice as long as others, with a minimum of four hours underwater.
 The open water is four dives but must total more than three hours.
 Their program is integrated from scuba diving up to technical and rebreather divers.
-The importance of critical skills such as buoyancy control are introduced and refined in the initial training and not as an added package.
+The importance of critical skills such as buoyancy control is introduced and refined in the initial training and not as an added package.
 RAID also requires instructors to work for an accredited center.

-- British Sub-Aqua Club (BSAC) – The British Sub-Aqua Club (BSAC) is as the name implies primarily is in the U.K., where it is till the largest trainer.
+- British Sub-Aqua Club (BSAC) – The British Sub-Aqua Club (BSAC) is as the name implies primarily is in the U.K., where it is still the largest trainer.
 It is similar to the concept that the YMCA had.
-It is social as well as diving, with clubs members getting together for training session at a pool in poor weather.
+It is social as well as diving, with clubs members getting together for a training session at a pool in poor weather.
 The club concept includes skills development and club members will do local dives together and often organize club trips.
 Training is done by instructors who are local members.
-The BSAC Ocean Diver student will purchase a training pack that includes manuals and other materials needed.
+The BSAC Ocean Diver student will purchase a training package that includes manuals and other materials needed.
 The cost is currently 32 GBP.
 The diver will pay the club a small fee for the air and any other expenses incurred.
 The instructor volunteers their time.
-The program has the theory portion, five pool dives and five open water dives.
+The program has the theory portion, five pool dives, and five open water dives.

-While there are many other choices, these agencies are the largest and recognize each others programs.
+While there are many other choices, these agencies are the largest and recognize each other’s programs.
 You can dive just about anywhere.